PerlAlien/Alien-Build/README.md

     The location of the downloaded archive (tar.gz, or similar) or directory.
     This will be undefined until the archive is actually downloaded.

+- download\_detail

+    This property contains optional details about a downloaded file.
+This property is populated by [Alien::Build](https://metacpan.org/pod/Alien::Build) core.
+This property is a hash reference.
+The key is the path to the file that has been downloaded and the value is a hash reference with additional detail.
+All fields are optional.

+    - digest

+        This, if available, with the cryptographic signature that was successfully matched against the downloaded file.
+It is an array reference with a pair of values, the algorithm (typically something like `SHA256`) and the digest.

+    - protocol

+        This, if available, will be the URL protocol used to fetch the downloaded file.

 - env

     Environment variables to override during the build stage.
 Plugins are